baptistelabat/BB-is-watching-you/README.md

 You want more?
 --------------
 Use the following command to download some audio files ( here a girl voice saying "hello you!").
-Rename them from output0.mp3 to output5.mp3 and but them is the directory
+Rename them from output0.mp3 to output5.mp3 and put them in the directory

     wget -q -U Mozilla -O output.mp3 "http://translate.google.com/translate_tts?ie=UTF-8&tl=en&q=Hello you!"